 If you haven’t visited before always try to spend at least a few days before or after your Luxury Cruise and get to know this fascinating city.

 Arriving on a cruise ship into Venice is one of those things you will always remember.
 It seems like a floating city with its domes, cupolas and towers which all seem a bit more magical from a cruise ship.
 Our voyage on the Cunard Queen Victoria entered the Canal di San Nicola at about 6:30 in the morning and this is a must-see event.
 At 6:45 we entered the Canale Di San Marco passing by St Marks Square and then sailing along the Canale Della Giudecca to our berth.

 The thing to remember is that Venice is an Island and the main form of transport around the inner city is by boat.
 So how do you get from the Cruise Terminal to St Lucia Station?

-This can be by private water taxi (expensive), which you really need to pre book or the use the public vaporetto.
-If using the vaporetto you will need to buy a ticket at one of the many outlets in the city.
+This can be by private water taxi (expensive), which you really need to pre-book or the use the public Vaporetto.
+If using the Vaporetto you will need to buy a ticket at one of the many outlets in the city.
 You can also pay on the boat.
-The walk from the cruise terminals at either Venice cruise port – the larger Marittime cruise terminal or the adjacent smaller San Basilio to your water transport can be quite a distance and can be a potential nightmare particularly if it is hot.
+The walk from the cruise terminals at either Venice cruise port – the larger Maritime cruise terminal or the adjacent smaller San Basilio to your water transport can be quite a distance and can be a potential nightmare particularly if it is hot.
 There is lots of walking involved.